LLM Memory Calculator

 Understanding VRAM Requirements for AI Models

 VRAM (Video RAM) is the dedicated memory on your graphics card that stores model weights, activations, and intermediate computations during AI inference or training.
-Unlike system RAM, VRAM provides the high bandwidth needed for matrix operations in neural networks.
-Running a 7 billion parameter model in FP16 precision requires approximately 14GB of VRAM just for the model weights, plus additional memory for KV cache and activations.
+Unlike system RAM, VRAM provides the high bandwidth needed for matrix operations in neural networks as documented by NVIDIA's optimization guidelines.
+Running a 7 billion parameter model in FP16 precision requires approximately 14GB of VRAM just for the model weights, plus additional memory for KV cache and activations calculated using formulas from Attention Is All You Need.
 Understanding these requirements prevents expensive hardware mistakes and deployment failures.
+Use our Bottleneck Calculator to ensure balanced system performance.

 VRAM Calculation Components: